WICG/indexed-db-observers/README.md

 The function will continue observing until either the database connection used to create the transaction is closed (and all pending transactions have completed), or `stop()` is called on the observer.

 #### Return Value
-The return value of the `IDBDatabase.observe` fuction is the observer object, which has the following functions:
+The return value of the `IDBDatabase.observe` fuction is the control object, which has the following functions:
 ```
-observer: {
+control: {
   stop: function(){...},   // This stops the observer permanently.
   isAlive: fuction(){...}, // This returns if the observer is alive.
 }